Telemark Private Lesson

 In the Davos Klosters ski area, you benefit from a wide range of options to enjoy telemark skiing.
 Around 320 kilometers of slopes are waiting for you in the middle of the Swiss Alps.
 An insider tip, for example, is the village of Parsenn above Davos, because here you find one of the longest routes in Europe.
 It is 12 kilometers long, from Weissfluhjoch to Küblis.

-Be prepared for an unforgettable day with one of our telemark skiing guides from Ride and Smile!
+Be prepared for an unforgettable day with one of our telemark private teacher from Ride and Smile!